 Not only do you need to be aware of yourself, but aware of the audience as well.
 Your "assistant" should have crowd control skills.
 Make sure your performance area is large enough and there are no obstacles to trip over or get tangled up in.
 Keep your dipping station away from the crowd and away from your performance.
 Keep an eye on your audience.

-Keep your dipping station in a well marked area away from the audience and all fire performances.
+Keep your dipping station in a well-marked area away from the audience and all fire performances.
 You don't want a spark flying into it!!
 Your fuel should remain sealed when not in use.
 Your dipping station should at very least include, a dipping bucket and a Spin-off bucket.
 Depending on what type of wick you are using, dipping times will vary.
 After dipping be sure to spin off the excess fuel into a Spin-off bucket.
 Some performers like to use the extra fuel as part of there act, only do this if you know what you are doing and it will be safe.
 Fuel is an environmental hazard, please be kind to the earth.

 Types of Fuels

 This is a very controversial topic.
 It is all about what combination of fuel works for what application you are using it for.
 Experiment, and find out what works best.
-Below is a list of common fuels and there properties.
+Below is a list of common fuels and their properties.